steamerjs/steamer-react/README.md

 	- fits for external use too

 ### How to start
 You can use git command to clone the branches you want.
-For example, if you wanna get react-isomorphic, you can type the following command:
+For example, if you wanna get `react`, you can type the following command:

 ```
-git clone https://github.com/SteamerTeam/steamer-react.git -b react-isomorphic
+git clone https://github.com/SteamerTeam/steamer-react.git -b react
 ```

 If you only need the latest files with git function, you can add `--depth` option for your command:

 ```
-git clone https://github.com/SteamerTeam/steamer-react.git -b react-isomorphic --depth=1
+git clone https://github.com/SteamerTeam/steamer-react.git -b react --depth=1
 ```

 ### Credit To